nomemory/andreinc-site/_posts/2022-03-15-perfect-hashing-with-java.md

 ![png]({{site.url}}/assets/images/2022-03-15-perfect-hashing-with-java/fct.drawio.png)

-Don't worry if things don't make a lot of sense now, the code is easier to implement than it seems.
+Don't worry if things don't make a lot of sense now; the code is easier to implement than the actual presentation.

 # The implementation